University of Chester

 The University of Chester is a public university located in Chester, England.
 The university originated as the first purpose-built teacher training college in the UK.
-As a university, it now occupies five campus sites in and around Chester, one in Warrington, and a University Centre in Shrewsbury.
+As a university, it now occupies seven campus sites in and around Chester, one in Warrington, and a University Centre in Birkenhead.
 It offers a range of foundation, undergraduate and postgraduate courses, as well as undertaking academic research.

 The university is a member of AACSB, the Association of Commonwealth Universities, the Cathedrals Group, the North West Universities Association and Universities UK.
 It holds an overall Silver Award in the 2023 Teaching Excellence Framework (TEF).

 A 2021 article in Times Higher Education described the University of Chester as being the fifth-oldest higher education establishment in England, with only the universities of Oxford, Cambridge, Durham and London predating it.